babylonhealth/ios-playbook/README.md

 ## 1. Who are we?

 We're organised in Squads.
-Each squad can be composed of iOS, Android and QA Engineers, as well as Designers and a Delivery Manager, all working on the same part of the app.
+Each squad can be composed of people from Engineering (iOS, Android, Web, Backend), Design and Product.

 Some of the roles are transverse to all the squads: